GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

 **General**

 - [ ] The artifact produced is a repo with at least two sub-folders: `postalicious/` and `sandbox-server/`.
+- [ ] Repository includes a README file with basic installation and setup instructions.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Functions are small and serve a single purpose.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 **Sandbox Server**